-The principle behind this strategy is that members of our community should have the ability to influence decisions that affect them.
+The principle behind this strategy is that members of our community should have the ability to influence decisions that the principle behind the principleaffect them.
 Community engagement was a focus area of the new Local Government Act 2020 which mandated more comprehensive, or deliberative, engagement be used to inform Council's key strategic work including this Council Plan.
 We will build on this foundation.
 Through well planned engagement we will provide opportunities for people to explore issues more fully and provide the considered feedback that deliberative methods enable.